 This combination might more accurately be called a Snap to Wheel combination since the knee position after the Mae Geri is the proper knee position from which to initiate the Wheel Kick.
 Both kicks are delivered to the person at angle 1.
 The critical technical aspect of this kick is to combine both the return from the first kick and the body rotation to position the leg for the Wheel Kick all in the same motion.
 So the return of the first kick is happening as part of the knee positioning for the second kick.
 This both speeds up the kicking combination and properly positions the foot for the second kick.

 You will notice this combination in use a great deal during sparring and Kumite.
 The most common usage is to strike perhaps to the abdomen with the Mae Geri and to then strike to the head with the Mawashi Geri.
 The theory being that the first kick will cause the opponent to lower his or her guard allowing the second strike to succeed.
-This combination is in frequent use because the theory does often work.
+This combination is used frequently because the theory often works.

-Ideally however, one would kick at an available target with the first kick and then select an available target for the second kick and not have a predefined target in mind.
-Look for the opportunities that are unveiled during the course of a conflict rather than assuming a specific target will be available.
+Ideally, however, one would kick at an available target with the first kick and then select an available target for the second kick and not have a predefined target in mind.
+Look for the opportunities that are unveiled during a conflict rather than assuming a specific target will be available.

 Mawashi Geri – Mawashi Geri

 Also referred to as a Roundhouse to Wheel Kick this combination uses a traditional Roundhouse kick, but the knee is only slightly retracted after the kick.
 A Wheel Kick is then immediately thrown, perhaps to a different target area.
 This is another instance where a low-to-high or high-to-low targeting strategy can be used.
 Both kicks are delivered by the same leg to the same opponent.
 The final kick must be returned briskly to restore good structure and to establish a useful stance.

 You might also think of this as a Nido Mawashi Geri.